-6 years ago users downloaded 2.89 billion paid apps.
-This number will likely to mobile grow up to 14.78 billion by the end of 2017.
-The mobile app market is not likely to slow down anytime soon, as well as app revenues.
-Statista prospects app revenues to reach almost $189 billion in 2020.
+In 2017 mobile app market demonstrated 178 billion app downloads globally.
+This number will likely to grow up to 258 billion by the end of 2022.
+The mobile app market won’t slow down anytime soon, as well as app revenues.
+Statista prospects app revenues to reach 462 billion USD by the end of 2019.

 Obviously, there is no progress without change.
 Software comes and go, hardware beats new benchmarks, and there are also users’ tastes that are changing even faster.
-Mobile apps, as well as mobile developers and owners, are forced to catch up with these tastes and trends.
+Mobile apps, developers and owners are forced to catch up with these tastes and trends.

-While the market and tech industry are always on the run, all notable “mobile” events of 2017 – Google I/O, Apple Special Event, Android Oreo Presentation – are over.
-That’s why it is about time to sum up mobile apps development trends.
-And you can rest assured, those trends will be relevant at least during the first half of 2018!
+The year comes to its end and that’s why it is about time to sum up mobile apps development trends of 2019.
+And you can rest assured, those trends will be relevant at least during the first half of 2020!

-Most Prominent New Trends in Mobile Development of the Year
+The Year’s Most Prominent New Trends in Mobile Development

 Using AR on smartphones isn’t new.
 The industry is huge and growing daily, and AR has already given birth to at least two popular apps: Snapchat and PokemonGo.
-Nevertheless, a recent Apple’s presentation of ARKit2 and iPhone X with enhanced AR processing power opens up new opportunities for mobile developers.
+Nevertheless, Apple’s ARKit2 and iPhone X with enhanced AR processing power open up new opportunities for mobile developers.

 Google does not intend to stand aside too.
-The company has introduced its own ARCore SDK for Android developers.
-This SDK was built in close collaboration with Unity’s XR team, which makes it a perfect tool for developers.
+The company has its own ARCore SDK for Android developers.
+This SDK was built in close collaboration with Unity’s XR team which makes it a perfect tool for developers.
 ARCore SDK allows to develop high-performance AR Android apps and upgrade existing apps with exciting AR features.
-So if you’re thinking about the development of AR app for Android devices, now is a time.
+So if you’re thinking about the development of AR app for Android devices, now is the best time.

 In the meantime, AR is not all about entertainment.
 The technology can bring a lot more practical-use functions for mobile devices users.
 Some of them we described in our article about AR application in Businesses.

 Lite Mobile Apps for Wearables